piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

     >>> Concert.select(Concert.id, Concert.band_1.manager.name).run_sync()
     [{'id': 1, 'band_1.manager.name': 'Guido'}]

-If you want all of the columns from a related table, there's a useful shortcut which saves you from typing them all out:
+If you want all of the columns from a related table you can use ``all_columns``, which is a useful shortcut which saves you from typing them all out:

 .. code-block:: python